 Once an abandoned CP rail corridor, the Elora Cataract Trailway was formed by Credit Valley Conservation, Grand River Conservation, and the Elora Cataract Trailway Association.
 This area is a linear trail way between Elora and Cataract.
 There are two parking and access points.
 The Trailway is three-metres wide with a stone screened surface suitable for walking with strollers, wheelchairs, or cycling.
 The trail is open year round and can provide four-season recreation, such as cross-country skiing, horseback riding, hiking, biking, or snowmobiling.
 Please note some sections of the trail have limited recreational uses.
 Please refer to the map for detailed information.

 If fall is the year’s brightest smile, these hikes will keep you smiling.
 Rolling hills, abandoned railway lines, and treed-in pathways are home to this perfect fall getaway in York Durham Headwaters.
-Explore some new terrain this fall and marvel at some of the most picturesque natural settings in Ontario.
+Explore some new terrain this fall.
+Show your kids the beauty of the outdoors and marvel at some of the most picturesque natural settings in Ontario.
 Happy hiking!